reactjs/react.dev/content/docs/add-react-to-a-website.md

 >Tip
 >
 >This code defines a React component called `LikeButton`.
-Don't worry if you don't understand it yet -- we'll cover the building blocks of React later in our [main concepts guide](/docs/hello-world.html) and a [hands-on tutorial](/tutorial/tutorial.html).
+Don't worry if you don't understand it yet -- we'll cover the building blocks of React later in our [hands-on tutorial](/tutorial/tutorial.html) and [main concepts guide](/docs/hello-world.html).
 For now, let's just get it showing on the screen!

 After the starter code, add two lines to the bottom of `like_button.js`: